abdulrasyid19/winter/README.md

 You can get in touch with the maintainer team using the following mediums:

-* [Follow us on X / Twitter](https://x.com/usewintercms) for announcements and updates.
+* [Follow us on Twitter](https://twitter.com/usewintercms) for announcements and updates.
 * [Join us on Discord](https://discord.gg/D5MFSPH6Ux) to chat with us.

 ## Contributing